franciskershaw/slice-of-pie/README.md

 * #14223d (dark blue)
 * #111a2c (rich black)

+The attempt here was to replicate some of the colours associated with the materials used when creating the products.

 ![Coolors](media/nonproducts/ms4-coolors.png)

 #### Typography

-As the general feel of the site needed to feel professional and modern, plenty of existing fonts could be easily ruled out of contention out of the bat.
-In the end I settled on the Varela Round font from Google Fonts, as it was noted that the rounded edge of the lettering mirrors the tables that are on sale nicely.
+As the general feel of the site needed to feel professional and modern, plenty of existing fonts could be easily ruled out of contention straight away.
+In the end I settled on the Varela Round font from Google Fonts, as it was noted that as well as looking professional, the rounded edge of the lettering mirrors the tables that are on sale nicely.

 ![Varela Round](media/nonproducts/varela-round.png)